 Location*: The Harborview Injury Prevention & Research Center is located in the Patricia Bracelin Steel Memorial Building at 401 Broadway, Seattle, WA 98122.
 This is also the location of all scheduled seminars and workshops.

-*For 2021: The INSIGHT Program has been adapted to an online format to follow public health guidelines.
+*For 2023: The INSIGHT Program has been adapted to an online format.

 The range of projects we have each summer are dependent on a number of factors such as availability of mentors and timelines for completion.
 Additionally, some projects have specific requirements such as having a statistical background.
 We strongly consider primary research interests of students, but ultimately make a best fit determination once we have determined our cohort of students which takes all these factors into consideration.
 Therefore, we invite you to look at our recent research projects and explain your specific research interests and/or skill set in our application.
 Accepted students will be informed of their research project and mentor prior to the start of the summer program.